 As discussed above, our board of directors does not maintain a compensation committee.
 In 2014, the compensation committee of the board of directors of DCP Midstream, LLC, the owner of our general partner, reviewed all elements of compensation for our named executive officers, but the decisions with respect to equity-based compensation were subject to approval by our board of directors.
 In 2014, none of our directors, except for Messrs. van Kempen and Waldheim, have been or are officers or employees of us or our subsidiaries.
 Mr. Waldheim participates in deliberations of our board of directors with regard to executive compensation generally, but does not participate in deliberations or board actions with respect to his own compensation.
-Mr. van Kempen also participates in such deliberations of our board of directors.
+Mr. van Kempen also participates in such deliberations of our board of directors; however, his compensation is determined and paid by DCP Midstream, LLC without the involvement of our board of directors.
 None of our named executive officers served as a director or member of a compensation committee of another entity that has or has had an executive officer who served as a member of our board of directors during 2014.